-If you ever wondered that the less you sleep, the more you are getting fat then this is for you!
+If you ever wondered what the less you sleep, the more you are getting fat then this is for you!

-There are various researches that have proved that lack of sleep can cause over weight and many other metabolic problems.
-These are few points about how your sleep is effecting your fat cells.
+There are various researches that have proved that a lack of sleep can cause overweight and many other metabolic problems.
+These are a few points about how your sleep is effecting your fat cells.

 Increases the insulin resistance in your body:

-When you dont have enough amount of good sleep, this can cause the increasing in the insulin resistance in your body.
+When you don’t have enough amount of good sleep, this can cause an increase in the insulin resistance in your body.
 Which is the precursor of developing the diabetes type 2.
-If your body produces more amount of the insulin, the less glucose you burn for energy and there by packing your body with the fat cells.
+If your body produces more amount of the insulin, the less glucose you burn for energy and thereby packing your body with the fat cells.

 A study that has followed for 5 to 10 years has proven that less than 7 hours of sleep can lead to obesity